No risk, no reward. This mantra has driven U.S. companies large and small to succeed and push forward since day one.

 The analysis could mean the difference between project success and failure.

-Once an optimal route or location has been decided upon, GPS data collected in the field along a proposed pipeline route, for example, identifies vital layers of information, including road and railroad crossings, canals and drainage systems, utility easements and other underground pipelines in the area.
-It also takes in environmental conditions such as potential cultural resources sites, protected wetlands and endangered species habitats, and areas of possible contamination.
+Once an optimal route or location has been decided upon, GPS data collected in the field along a proposed pipeline route, for example, identifies vital layers of information.
+These include road and railroad crossings, canals and drainage systems, utility easements and other underground pipelines in the area.
+It also takes in environmental conditions such as potential cultural resources sites, protected wetlands and endangered species habitats, as well as areas of possible contamination.

-GIS mapping and data management takes the collected data and paints a “big picture” of the project site that encompasses strengths, weaknesses, and possible fatal flaws that could create permanent roadblocks during the project implementation stages.
+GIS mapping and data management takes the collected data and paints a “big picture” of the project site.
+This picture encompasses strengths, weaknesses, and possible fatal flaws that could create permanent roadblocks during the project implementation stages.

 The team at EDGE is experienced in providing custom GIS data collection and management solutions to assist clients in a range of industries.
-We are here to conduct your up-front environmental and constructability constraints analyses, environmental permit figure production, and field data integration as well as provide engineering support, so you have all the information needed to analyze mapping data and precisely execute your project.
+We are here to conduct your up-front environmental and constructability constraints analyses and environmental permit figure production.
+In addition, we handle field data integration and provide engineering support, so you have all the information needed to analyze mapping data and precisely execute your project.